juliageller/capstone-project-3/README.md

 1. Go to https://colab.research.google.com and sign in with a Google account.
 2. `File > Upload notebook` and choose `dialogue_summarization.ipynb`.
 3. `Runtime > Change runtime type`, pick **T4 GPU**, and Save.
 4. `Runtime > Run all`.
-Training takes about a couple of hours, so just leave it.

-Kaggle Notebooks also works (enable the GPU in the settings panel).
-The notebook will still run on a laptop (Apple Silicon or CPU) thanks to a device fallback, but training is very slow there, so I'd only use a laptop for inference.
+I thought training would take a couple of hours but it only took around 15 minutes.

 The first code cell installs the few libraries that Colab doesn't already include.
 If you'd rather install locally, see `requirements.txt`.